frovedis/packaging/README.md

 During the compilation, you would see various warnings; you can safely ignore them as long as the compilation proceeds.

+## Build for home directory installation

+You might want to create a package for installing Frovedis into user's home directory, in case the user does not have root privilege.
+In that case, please use

+    $ ./do_everything_home.sh

+instead of `do_everything.sh`.
+It creates tar.gz file in the home directory.
+Users can extract the tar.gz file at their home directory, which will create `opt` directory where Frovedis is installed.
+Files in the Frovedis installation (e.g. veenv.sh, x86env.sh) are
+changed according to the modified installation path.

 ## Manual build

 If you want to manually build and install, follow the steps below.